nuviktor/mtc/README.md

 A really simple experiment to handle traffic on my slow home network to avoid issues when playing real-time Internet games.

+To be used on OpenWRT.

 Todo
 ----

-- Improve the hacky iptables handling.
-Look into connmark as suggested by #netfilter.
+- Look into using connmark on OpenWRT.
 - Explain reasoning and add network diagram.
 - Add dependency installation script for OpenWRT